leonsegal/sad_trombone/README.md

 # sad_trombone

+Requirements from the sales manager at the company I worked at:

-Detects someone coming into the office and plays them a sad trombone audio to remind them how much their life sucks.
+"Should detect when someone comes into the office and then play them a sad trombone audio to remind them how much their life sucks."

+¯\_(ツ)_/¯